Jimmy McNulty (footballer)

-Jimmy McNulty (born 13 February 1985) is a player manager who plays as a centre back for, and is manager of, club Rochdale.
+Jimmy McNulty (born 13 February 1985) is a football manager and former player who played as a centre-back.
+He is currently the head coach of EFL League One club Stockport County.

 Career

 Born in Runcorn, Cheshire, McNulty had trials at both Liverpool and Everton as a schoolboy before choosing to join the latter's academy set-up.
 McNulty then signed for Wrexham after being released.
 After several years at Wrexham, he became their reserve team captain.
 However, he made only one senior appearance for the team as a substitute for Steve Roberts against Stockport County in the Football League Trophy on 5 November 2003; Wrexham lost the game in a 5–4 defeat.
 In February and March 2004, after leaving Wrexham, McNulty spent five matches at Bangor City in the League of Wales.
 He joined another League of Wales side, Caernarfon Town, in summer 2004.
 He made 63 appearances for the club over two seasons, scoring twice, whilst also reaching the position of captain.

 In July 2006 McNulty signed for League Two club Macclesfield Town.
 On 21 November his first goal for the club sealed a 1–0 win in a FA Cup 1st Round replay against Walsall at the Bescot Stadium.
 On 29 November it was announced that McNulty had broken his leg and would be out of action for several months.
 Upon his return to the side he scored his first league goal in a 2–2 draw with Barnet.

 On 2 January 2008 McNulty signed an eighteen-month contract with fellow League Two side Stockport County, after rejecting a new contract at Macclesfield.
 McNulty scored his first Stockport goal at Leyton Orient on 13 September and went on to captain Stockport on several occasions.
 He played as a central defender for Stockport as they won promotion with a 3–2 play-off victory over Rochdale at Wembley.

 During the January 2009 transfer window, McNulty attracted attention as Stockport looked to bring in money to solve financial difficulties.
 Stockport accepted an undisclosed offer from Brighton & Hove Albion, allowing McNulty to open contract negotiations with the club, however he refused the opportunity on 22 January, explaining that he did not wish to move to Brighton.
 On 31 January he was pulled out of the matchday squad for Stockport's game against Hereford after being given permission to talk to an unnamed team.